-NARA RG 77, Entry UD-22A, Box 168, Folder 202.2 LONDON OFFICE: Combined Intell Disc.

-Paris Office 22 May 1945
+NARA RG 77, Entry UD-22A, Box 168, Folder 202.2 LONDON OFFICE: Office of the Military Attache London, England Authority NND (11017 Combined Intell Disc.
+Jondong Ingatina Paris Office 22 May 1945 Dear Jack: Lam tale. duper, destroyed 30 This letter The Hildesh day should be on will help bring you up to date on h eim operation is virtually complete. board boat headed for a port in the nappenings here.
+Materials on this London are a.

-dupa, declined 30 de 1946

-Dear Jack: Lambale

-This letter will help bring you up to date on happenings here.

-The Hildesheim operation is virtually complete.
-Materials on this day should be on board boat headed for a port in the London area.

 Lt.
 Warner left for LeHavre today with the materials we have collected in Germany.
 He will escort these materials to America the latter part of this week.
 He will call General Groves upon his arrival in the states.
 The materials are marked for shipment to Major Kelley at his New York address, as directed.
 You will be advised by wire what date Lt.
 Warner can be expected in the states.
 Nearly all TA documents in the hands of Alsos have been shipped to London and I anticipate closing this Alsos office about 1 June.
 Harteck's files were shipped by Major Bullock to Washington.
 Ditesheim is returning with Major Bullock.
 We found it best to release him if we can get Toepel.

-Major Calvert has released Sgt.
-Connerton for a job at Oak Ridge providing a replacement is forthcoming.
-Can you wire about the replacement so we can get Connie started home.

-one shipment, the heavy water from the Hartz mountain region, will follow Lt.
-Warner separately.
-I have an escort available.

-After you left, Harteck was found and Dr. Goudsmit considers him one of the most interesting and certainly the most able technically of the group.

-Albers will be located and questioned.
-A report will be rendered on him possibly next week.
-He will be detained with the others if his part in the program seems interesting or important enough.

-The casual search made through Harteck's records here has shown that there is certain to be counter-intelligence information of value in the records you already have in Washington.
-For instance, Albers evidently received some fragmentary news of the effort being made in the United States.
-A report on this will be obtained from him.
-While I haven't heard of what you are doing with those records, I assume you have Lane, Fine, Sherwood and others busy analyzing the files.
-Let us know what is keing done with these records so that we can till them progress.

-The guests have been a problem since your departure because of the severe criticism the theater has received on the handling of prisoners and detained personnel.
-I have tried not to make any arrangements that can later be questioned.
-This appears to be done now since General Groves dropped his DECLASSIFFEEST in comforts for these people.
-I am trying to do these people as well

-E.O.
+Major Calve providing a repl so we can get Co One shipmen Lt.
+Warner separ rt has released Sgt.
+Connerton for a accment is forthcoming.
+Can you will nnie started home.
+A le Hane, bus mably & how the t, the heavy water from the Hartz m ately.
+I have an escort available. a job at Oak Ridge re about the replacement -39 Ades {4 Reft "WART & Acro" 35 Constain region, will follow After you l the most interes eft, Harteck was found and Dr. Goud ting and certainly the most able te smit considers him one of chnically of the group.
+Albers will possibly next we program seems in be located and questioned.
+A repo ek.
+He will be detained with the o teresting or important enough. rt will be rendered on him thers if his part in the The casual is certain to be already have in 1 fragmentary news this will be obt with those recom analyzing the fi search made through Harteck's recor counter-intelligence information o Washington.
+For instance, Albers e of the effort being made in the Un ained from him.
+While I haven't he ds, I assume you have Lane, Fine, S les.
+Set us know what is long a tell furin progress. ds here has shown that there f value in the records you vidently received some ited States.
+A report on ard of what you are doing herwood and others busy dow with there records The guests i criticism the th personnel.
+I has questioned.
+Thi.
+DECLASSIFIEDEST in comf E.O.
 11652, Sec.
-3(E) and 5(D) or (E) Authority AND 750112

-By CD/52 NARS, Date 2 4 FEB 1976

-SEGRET
+3(E) and 5(D) or (E) Authority 414)2 75 Auto have been a problem since your depa eater has received on the handling we tried not to make any arrangement s appears to be done now since Gene orts for these people.
+I am trying rture because of the severe of prisoners and detained its that can later be ral Groves dropped his to do these people as well By CU/Se_NARS, Date 2 4 FEB 1976 JEGNEL